Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 * They review the resources and may be able to signal if they need updating/corrections, if something is missing and if they are overall clear and understandable
 * Tomorrow they will know how they can use documentation and they will help in empowering it in the long run

 Reading is accessible to everyone and doesn't require a lot of efforts or time (not to mention by reading one gains experience on the project) but it's a first important step to engage and involve the reader in being a part of it and to contribute back.
 Maybe fixing typos or updating screenshots included in the page.
+Read the documentation let the volunteers to discover how the project/community is structured, organized and what are the various web portal or tools that are important.
+As example in Mozilla, Pontoon is the web tool for localization instead in WordPress is GlotPress or in OpenSuse is Weblate.

 #### It's comfortable because it's something you know about or have real experience on